 • Engineering courses

-If you are unsure whether you qualify, please seek approval from your Graduate Program Director.
+If students are unsure whether they qualify, they should seek approval from their graduate program director.

-The Electronic Publishing Overview course would count as one of the core requirements for the MA in Publishing and Writing, and will be offered every semester.
+The Electronic Publishing Overview course counts as one of the core requirements for the MA in Publishing and Writing and will be offered every semester.

 All other classes count as electives for the current MA program and are offered every other semester.